wp-plugins/ix-wemonit/readme.txt

 == Installation ==

 1. Upload the complete `ix-wemonit` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in the WordPress admin page.
 3. Create an account at [WeMonit](http://wemonit.de/ "WeMonit Services") and setup minimum 1 service
 4. Generate an API Key in your WeMonit account and enter it or your WeMonit login data on the plugins options page
 5. Save Changes on the plugins options page